dhanarajappu456/Design-Patterns---Python/Structural Pattern/Composite.md

 #composite contain the whole composite1 as child
 composite2.attach(composite1)

-#now composite2 its info it childs info and their childs info and so on recursively
+#now composite2 logs its info it childs info and their childs info and so on recursively
 composite2.info()
 ```
 To maintain the heirarchical relation , we use composite design pattern